Kunnamkulam: Police station

 The Kunnamkulam Police Station serves as the principal law enforcement agency in the town.
-Operating under the Thrissur City Police, which is part of the Kerala Police, it ensures public safety, maintains law and order, and addresses community policing needs.
+It operates under the Thrissur City Police, which is part of the Kerala Police.
 The Kunnamkulam Police Station's jurisdiction spans approximately 130 square kilometers, covering both urban and rural areas.

 It includes 18 revenue villages: Arthat, Kunnamkulam, Anjoor, Karikkad, Perumpilavu, Pazhanji, Kattakampal, Porkulam, Mangad, Agathiyoor, Kanippayoor, Chemmanthitta, Kadavallur, Chowannur, Chiramanengad, Choondal, Eranellur, and parts of Chiranellur village.
 Additionally, it encompasses parts of the Choondal, Kadavallur, Porkulam, Kattakampal, Chowannur, and Kadangode panchayats, as well as the Kunnamkulam Municipality.